Order of Isabella the Catholic: History

 In Royal Decree 1118, of 22 June 1927, the superior grade of Knights of the Collar was created, to be awarded to prominent personalities of extraordinary merit.
 It also provides that women can also be decorated with either the lazo or banda.

 The Provisional Government of the Republic, by decree of 24 July 1931, abolished all orders under the Ministry of State, except for the Order of Isabella the Catholic.
 The regulations approved by decree of 10 October 1931 introduced a new degree: Officer (Oficial).
 By decree of 8 August 1935, it was established that the first degree in the Order of Isabella the Catholic was that of the Grand Cross, the Collar being reserved exclusively for very exceptional cases.

 In 1938, Franco, by decree of 15 June, restored the Order in its traditional meaning: to reward meritorious services rendered to the country by nationals and foreigners.
 The order's regulations were approved by Decree of 29 September 1938.
 According to the 1938 regulations, the order consisted of the following grades: Knight of the Collar, Knight Grand Cross, Commander by Number, Commander, Knight, and Silver Cross.
 Decree 1353/1971, of 5 June, re-incorporated the rank of Officer, placing it between the grades of Knight and Commander.
 Thus, the Order consisted of the following grades: Knight of the Collar, Knight of the Grand Cross, Banda de Dama (denomination of the Grand Cross when granted to ladies), Commander by Number, Commander, Officer, Knight, Lazo de Dama (the degree of Knight when it is granted to ladies), and Cruz de Plata.

 The order's current regulations date from 1998 as approved by Royal Decree 2395/1998, of 6 November.
 Among its provisions, the categories of Banda de Dama, Cruz de Caballero and Lazo de Dama were repealed to avoid possible interpretations of there being gender discrimination.
 Notwithstanding this, for aesthetic and functional reasons, the ladies who are decorated use reduced versions of the insignia of each degree of the Order.

 Officials and grades

-The king of Spain (currently Felipe VI) is grand master.
+The King of Spain (currently Felipe VI) is grand master.
 The grand chancellor is the minister of foreign affairs.
 All deeds granting decorations of the Order must bear the signatures of both.
-Members of the order at the rank of knight and above enjoy personal nobility and have the privilege of adding a golden heraldic mantle to their coat of arms.
-Knights at the rank of Grand Cross and Knight of the Collar receive the official style of "His or Her most Excellent Lord".
-Knights at the rank of commander and commander by number receive the style of "His or Her Most Illustrious Lord".
-Beneath these two officials of the Order, there are currently several grades:
+Members of the order at the rank of Cross and above enjoy personal nobility and have the privilege of adding a golden heraldic mantle to their coat of arms.
+Knights at the rank of Collar and Grand Cross receive the official style of "His or Her most Excellent Lord".
+Knights at the rank of Commander by Number receive the style of "His or Her Most Illustrious Lord".
+Knights at the rank of Commander and below receive the style of "Lord".
+There are currently the following grades: